[*AIURM]

 Core Concept

-AIURM defines a set of instructions that enable structured interaction between humans, AIs, and systems through a system of markers.
+AIURM is a protocol layer for cognitive workflows that defines a set of instructions for structuring interactions between humans, AI systems, and other systems through explicit markers.

 It is a fundamentally simple concept that, when combined with the power of current and future Large Language Models (LLMs), can unfold into different levels of complexity and possibilities still being explored.

-AIURM can complement existing orchestration and automation solutions by offering an additional layer of structured control over interactions with AI and adding traceability, emerging governance, and semantic meaning to the inputs and outputs generated by the models.
+AIURM adds a layer of structured control over interactions with AI, bringing traceability, emerging governance, and explicit semantic anchors to the inputs and outputs generated by models.

 In essence, AIURM bridges the gap between the fluidity of natural language and the need for control and structure in digital processes.